kame31/HueServer/README.md

 Use Processing, OSC
 --------------
 See the demo processing sketch.
-Hue Server will send & receive OSC so you can hook up almost anything.
+Hue Server will send & receive OSC so you can hook up almost anything.<br/>
+Input port: 2331<br/>
+Output port: 9031<br/>
+"/hue/cmd"<br/>

 Use Arduino
 --------------